logisticinfotech/LIDateUtilitySwift/README.md

 ## Description

-Here are the full desction of the method and pose
+Here are the full Description of How to use methods in project and it's output.

 ### 1)  Get current year